 The North Shore of Oahu evokes a vision of Hawaii that makes vacationers feel like they’ve embarked on a journey to a tropical country.
 Turtle Bay Resort makes that vision a reality with ocean views from every room, a swimmable beach area with palm trees and all the comforts of a modern resort with a touch of Tom Sawyer-like adventure.

 The three-pronged shape of the hotel ensures that each wing and each room has ocean views.
-The 482 updated rooms, suites and cottages are light and airy and provide views of the legendary North Shore waves.
+The 482 updated rooms, suites and bungalows are light and airy and provide views of the legendary North Shore waves.
 Some rooms also include pool or beach views.

 CB!
 Family Travel Advisors can book accommodations, recommend kid-friendly activities and more.
 Click to send us a request